-HIFU (High Intensity Focused Ultrasound) is a well established technology first approved for the ablation of prostate tissue in Europe in 1994.
+HIFU (High Intensity Focused Ultrasound Therapy for Prostate Cancer) is a well established technology first approved for the ablation of prostate tissue in Europe in 1994.
 Since then, tens of thousands of men the world over, have been successfully treated for localized prostate cancer using HIFU.
 Traditional treatments for localized prostate cancer include: radical surgery (either open or robotically assisted), radiation (either by external beam or by implantation of radioactive seeds, or brachytherapy), and cryoablation (freezing the prostate).
 While all of these treatments can be successful, they carry significant risks of erectile dysfunction (ED) and incontinence.
 As a non-surgical treatment for prostate cancer, HIFU seeks to minimize the risk of both ED and incontinence.

 What can I expect during the HIFU procedure?